Eurasian curlew: Food and feeding

-The Eurasian curlew feeds by probing soft mud for small invertebrates, but will also pick small crabs and earthworms from the surface if the opportunity arises.
+The Eurasian curlew feeds by probing soft mud for small invertebrates, but will also pick up small crabs and earthworms from the surface when the opportunity arises.

 Predation

-Eurasian curlews eggs are preyed on by foxes and predatory birds.
-In addition sheep have been recorded by the BBC nature series Springwatch preying on the eggs.
+Eurasian curlew eggs are preyed upon by foxes and raptors.
+In addition, sheep have been recorded preying on the eggs by the BBC nature series Springwatch.

 Status

-The Eurasian curlew was formerly listed as a species of Least Concern by the IUCN, owing to its expansive range and relatively large population.
-However, the population of the Eurasian curlew was noticed to be declining at a very rapid rate.
-Following the evaluation of its population trend, the classification was found to be outdated, and it was consequently promoted to Near Threatened status in 2008.
-Though it is a common bird, its numbers are noticeably declining, particularly in the United Kingdom and Ireland, which have about a quarter of the global population.
-In the twenty years up to 2016, the population is estimated to have declined by more than 50% in England and Scotland, more than 80% in Wales, and more than 90% in Ireland.
-At the end of 2015 it was placed on the United Kingdom's red list of most endangered bird species.
+The Eurasian curlew was formerly listed as a species of Least Concern by the IUCN, due to its extensive range and relatively large population.
+However, its population was found to be declining at a very rapid rate.
+Following an evaluation of population trends, this classification was found to be outdated and the status of the species was consequently upgraded to Near Threatened status in 2008.
+Although it is a common bird, its numbers are noticeably declining, particularly in the United Kingdom and Ireland, which together account for around a quarter of the global population.
+Between 1996 and 2016, the population is estimated to have declined by over 50% in England and Scotland, over 80% in Wales, and over 90% in Ireland.
+At the end of 2015 it was placed on the United Kingdom's Red List of the most endangered bird species.
 The curlew is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.

 Research by scientists at the British Trust for Ornithology suggests that curlew populations in the UK have been negatively affected in areas with high levels of arable farming and afforestation which have reduced its natural habitats of open grasslands.